Flying Cars Coming Out For 2014. To fly or drive the PAL-V-One, the future drivers (or pilots) will need between 20 and 30 hours of flying lessons.

 This vehicle can fold its wings and go over any road or airfield without these representing an obstacle when maneuvering.
 Its estimated price is $279,000.

-The audience that the Terrafugia Transition will be aimed primarily are those that reside in an isolated area that is not easy to reach by means of terrestrial locomotion but rather by aircraft, ships, ferries, etc.
+The audience that the Terrafugia Transition will be aimed primarily at are those who reside in an isolated area that is not easy to reach employing terrestrial locomotion, but rather by aircraft, ships, ferries, etc.

-Both are prototypes, but it is expected that soon they come into production.
+Both are prototypes, but it is expected that they will come into production.
 And perhaps it is no longer a distant reality to see any of these vehicles parked outside many homes.

-One of the advantages of the Terrafugia Transition is that it weighs less than 1000 lb, bearing in mind that a modern car (without wings), weighs more than twice of this amount.
+One of the advantages of the Terrafugia Transition is that it weighs less than 1000 lb, bearing in mind that a modern car (without wings) weighs more than twice this amount.

 The Transition measures 19 ft long and nearly 7 ft tall, so it will fit in every home.
-In conclusion, if you were wondering if someday we will see flying cars on the streets, the most probably is yes.
+In conclusion, if you were wondering if someday we will see flying cars on the streets, the most probable is yes.
 Are these flying cars going to be cheap?
-No, they don't, you probably will need to be rich to afford these vehicles whose prices go from $250,000 to $400,000.
-Are flying cars fun to drive? well, most probably, if you like heights, they are, of course.
+No, they don't, you probably will need to be rich to afford these vehicles, whose prices go from $250,000 to $400,000.
+Are flying cars fun to drive?
+Well, most probably, if you like heights, they are, of course.
 Are these flying cars safe?
 Good question, let's see what the future says about it.

 Peel P50: the smallest world's car is back